-We have reported their explicit form in Ref. \cite{Ma19}, and it depends on the unperturbed occupation density $\rho$ of the external valence line that has been summed on.
-This leads to the derivation of density-dependent \heffs~which account for the number of valence protons and neutrons, and differ only in their TBMEs, since these one-loop diagrams are two-body terms.
+We reported their explicit form in Ref. \cite{Ma19}, and it depends on the unperturbed occupation density $\rho$ of the external valence line that has been summed on.
+This leads to the derivation of density-dependent \heffs~ which account for the number of valence protons and neutrons, and differ only in their TBMEs, since these one-loop diagrams are two-body terms.

-An extensive report about the perturbative behavior of the $\hat{Q}$-box expansion, starting from the chiral N$^3$LO potential of Entem and Machleidt, has been reported in Ref. \cite{Ma19}, where they have been discussed both its order-by-order convergence properties and the convergence with respect to the dimension of the space of the intermediate states, considering the systems with one- and two-valence neutrons, namely $^{41}$Ca and $^{42}$Ca, respectively.
-It is worth recalling here that the number of intermediate states is expressed as a function of the maximum allowed excitation energy of the intermediate states in terms of the oscillator quanta \nmax~\cite{Coraggio12a}, and include intermediate states with an unperturbed excitation energy up to $E_{\rm max}=N_{\rm max} \hbar \omega$.
-The present limitation of our computing resources allows to include, for both $^{40}$Ca and $^{56}$Ni cores, a maximum number of intermediate states that do not exceed \nmax=18.
+An extensive report about the perturbative behavior of the $\hat{Q}$-expansion, starting from the chiral N$^3$LO potential of Entem and Machleidt, was reported in Ref. \cite{Ma19}, which discussed both its order-by-order convergence properties and the convergence with respect to the dimension of the space of the intermediate states, considering the systems with one and two valence neutrons, namely $^{41}$Ca and $^{42}$Ca, respectively.
+It is worth recalling here that the number of intermediate states is expressed as a function of the maximum allowed excitation energy of the intermediate states in terms of the oscillator quanta \nmax~ \cite{Coraggio12a}, and includes intermediate states with an unperturbed excitation energy up to $E_{\rm max}=N_{\rm max} \hbar \omega$.
+The present limitation of our computing resources allows us to include, for both $^{40}$Ca and ${56}$Ni cores, a maximum number of intermediate states that does not exceed \nmax= 18.

-Actually, in Ref. \cite{Ma19} we have pointed out that while the energy spacings of the theoretical SP spectra converge quite rapidly as a function of the number of intermediate states, this convergence cannot be reached for their absolute values, calculated with respect to the closed cores $^{40}$Ca, $^{56}$Ni, with the larger value of the oscillator quanta we may consider \nmax=18.
+Actually, in Ref. \cite{Ma19} we pointed out that while the energy spacings of the theoretical SP spectra converge quite rapidly as a function of the number of intermediate states, this convergence cannot be reached with the larger value of the oscillator quanta we may consider \nmax=18, when calculating their absolute values with respect to the closed cores $^{40}$Ca, $^{56}$Ni.

-Then, for the calculations of ground-state energies of nuclei in the $0f1p$ region we have fixed the SP energies of proton and neutron $0f_{7/2}$ orbitals at -1.1 MeV and -8.4 MeV, respectively.
-As regards the \heffs~that have been constructed with respect to $^{56}$Ni core, the SP energies of proton and neutron $1p_{3/2}$ have been chosen to be -0.7 MeV and -10.2 MeV, respectively.
+Then, for the calculations of ground-state energies of nuclei in the $0f1p$ region, we have fixed the SP energies of proton and neutron $0_{f7/2}$ orbitals at -1.1 and -8.4 MeV, respectively.
+For the \heffs~ that have been constructed with respect to the $^{56}$Ni core, the SP energies of proton and neutron $1p_{3/2}$ have been chosen to be -0.7 and -10.2 MeV, respectively.
 Those values are consistent with experimental values of $^{41}$Sc and $^{41}$Ca, with respect to $^{40}$Ca, and of $^{57}$Cu and $^{57}$Ni, with respect to $^{56}$Ni \cite{Audi03}.